goshag45/Godot-Game/README.md

  - balls coalescing into something, more balls, other stuff
  - open playground type levels

+WHY IS MY GUN NOT CONNECTED TO MY BODY UNLESS IM ON THE GROUND OR FLYING????

 PHYSICS INTERPOLATION MANUAL VS INBUILT IDK

 WEIRD ROCKET DAMAGE ✔️